spidasoftware/schema/doc/apis/spidadbAPI.md

 SPIDA DB API
 ===========

-SPIDA DB is a web application that stores the complex pole data described by they SPIDACalc Project JSON schema.
+SPIDA DB is a web application that stores the complex pole data described by the SPIDACalc Project JSON schema.
 The aim of SPIDA DB is to provide a simple and robust API for storing and accessing pole data that can be used in a wide variety of integration and reporting scenarios.

 # General Concepts